shikha1108/notes/technicalTerms.md

 ```

 ### Refactoring
-Refactoring is the process of restructuring existing code without changing its external behavior.
+It is the process of restructuring existing code without changing its external behavior.

 ### append
  The process of attaching or combining data with another file or set of data.
+ It is also used to concatenating linked lists or arrays in programming languages.

 ### Rest Api's